 Peer Adviser overview

-Berkeley Study Abroad (BSA) is hiring for student Peer Advisers to assist with study abroad advising, outreach and office duties for BSA.
-Reporting to the Assistant Director and the Peer Adviser Coordinator, Peer Advisers devote their time to advising and outreach activities, along with assisting with office assistant duties.
-Pay rate is $13.75 per hour.
+Berkeley Study Abroad (BSA) is hiring for student Peer Advisers to assist with study abroad advising, outreach, and office duties for BSA.
+Peers are also trained to support students as they connect their study abroad experience to career development.
+Reporting to the Assistant Director and the Peer Adviser Coordinator, Peer Advisers devote their time to advising, outreach activities, and assisting with office assistant duties.
+The pay rate is $15.00 per hour.

 • Advise students on the various study abroad options available to Berkeley students

 • Encourage students to think about study abroad opportunities as a part of their career planning (selecting a study abroad program that meets both academic and career goals, communicating their international experiences to others in a professional setting, incorporating their international experiences on their resume, etc.)